-Office Hours: T: 1-3p & R 8a-9a or by Appointment
+Office Hours: T: 1-3 by Appointment Only or R: 12-3p

 Phone: 214-282-2774 Email: elishaoliver@my.unt.edu

 This course syllabus is a contract issued to the student by the instructor.
 The instructor has the right to change or modify this course syllabus and any materials associated with it.
 All changes to this syllabus and/or associated materials will be issued to the student by means of dated, written addenda.
 The student is responsible for being aware of the information contained in this syllabus, associated course materials, and changes to each.
 The student is also responsible for being aware of information contained in the UNT Catalog, the Student Handbook, and the semester Class Schedule.